 Disinfection removes certain bacteria and viruses.
 Please refer to the manufacturer's information.
-Use commercially available disinfectants intended for clinics, hospitals and medical practices.

-Disinfect the device in the same way as described for cleaning the device in Chapter 7.2, page 22.
+Disinfect the device in the same way as described for cleaning the device in Chapter 7.2 page 22.
+Permitted and non-permitted disinfectants are listed below.